 WEEKEND FOOD PASS: $20

 Being hungry sucks and why bother cooking?
-For $20 enjoy dinner on Friday, a food truck meal on Saturday night, and Early Bird breakfast Sunday morning.
+For $20 enjoy catered dinner on Friday and Saturday night, and Early Bird breakfast Sunday morning.

 *All current AAC members will receive a 10% discount upon checkout.
 Membership will be verified.

 FRIDAY, OCTOBER 20